If you fry it, they will come. Here's where to pig out around the region.

 At these bacon fests, tickets generally include live music and various swag, such as glasses and T-shirts.

 Feb.
-18, Blue Ribbon Bacon Festival in Des Moines.
-The 10th edition of this blowout at the Iowa Events Center features four levels of bacon: a Bacon Education Center, the bacon-sampling hall, a Bacon Strip of six bars and a pop-up bacon nightclub.
+16, Blue Ribbon Bacon Festival in Des Moines.
+The 11th edition of this blowout at the Iowa Events Center features four levels of bacon: a Bacon Education Center, the bacon-sampling hall, a Bacon Strip of six bars and a pop-up bacon nightclub.
+An after-party features a concert by Smash Mouth.

 In this city, famous for hogs of a different stripe, top chefs will